 I am providing the following list to give you an idea of my intended availability throughout the course.
-(Remember that you can call 614-688-HELP at any time if you have a technical problem.)

 - Grading: Exams and term paper generally expect feedback within 10 days. - E-mail: I expect to reply to e-mails within 24 hours on school days.